reichlab/covidData/README.md

 1. In a terminal/shell window, navigate to `code/data-processing`.
 2. Run `make all`.
 (This runs the steps below.)

+Note: If you want to only download the most recent JHU data files, for step 2. instead run `make recent_data`

 ## manual installation
 If make does not work for you, you may run the following steps by hand.
 To update the data, follow these steps once you have cloned the repository: